Skip to main content

 Even more hydration hacks

-• Don't like the taste of your water? – if so, it could be worth investigating if you have hard water.
-This can leave a metallic or chalky taste in your mouth. (see also: 5 signs you might need a water softener).
+• Don't like the taste of your water? - it could be worth checking whether you have hard water.
+This can leave a metallic or chalky taste in your mouth (see also: how to buy the best water softener).
 We've also investigated the best kettles for hard water.

 • Have a drink with every meal - it’s an easy way to build hydration into your daily routine.